openshift-labs/lab-building-images/workshop/content/creating-images/02-building-an-image.md

 * Creating a container image by importing a file system from a tarball.

-In this workshop you will be learning about using a `Dockerfile` as input to creating a container image, but before we start on that, we will touch briefly on the other methods described above.
+In this workshop the focus is on using a `Dockerfile` as input to creating a container image, but before we start on that, we will touch briefly on the other methods described above.